cmu-phil/tetrad-manual-rtd/docs/workflows/choose-an-algorithm.md

 ---

 ### 2.3.
-Hybrid and Global Methods
+Hybrid Methods

-**Examples:** ARGES, hybrid PC variants
+**Examples:** BOSS-FCI, GRaSP-FCI, FCIT

-Hybrid approaches combine ideas from constraint-based and score-based methods.
-They can be helpful when:
+Hybrid methods combine ideas from both constraint-based and score-based approaches.

-- Conditioning sets become large
+They typically use a score-based procedure to propose or refine adjacencies, followed by constraint-based reasoning to orient edges and account for conditional independences.

+Hybrid approaches can be useful when:

-- Pure constraint-based methods are unstable
+- Purely score-based methods are unavailable or perform poorly for the data type
-- Pure score-based methods risk local optima
+- Pure constraint-based methods become unstable due to large conditioning sets
+- Latent variables or selection effects must be accommodated alongside global scoring

-They often provide a practical middle ground.
+These methods often provide a practical middle ground, leveraging the strengths of both paradigms while mitigating some of their individual weaknesses.

 ---